Satendra K Apr 23, 2025

 7. Birthday attack

-The integrity of a message, piece of software or digital signature is checked using hash algorithms.
-Birthday attacks are made against these hash algorithms.
-When a message is analyzed by a hash function, a message digest (MD) is generated that is a fixed length and independent of the length of the original message.
-This MD uniquely identifies the message.
 The birthday attack is a term used to describe the likelihood of discovering two messages that produce the same MD after being analyzed by a hash function.
-The attacker can simply replace the user's message with his own if he calculates the same MD for it as the user has, and the recipient won't be able to tell the difference even if he analyzes MDs.
+The attacker can simply replace the user's message with his own if he calculates the same MD for it as the user has, and the recipient won't be able to tell the difference, even if they analyze MDs.
+Stringent cybersecurity measures can avoid these types of attacks.

-8. SQL Injection attack
+8. SQL injection (SQLi) attack

-9. DoS and DDoS attacks
+9. DDoS and DoS attacks

+The Distributed Denial of Service (DDoS) is a cyberattack where bots are used to flood a targeted website or server with traffic, making it unavailable to the actual user.
 The resources of a system are overloaded during a denial-of-service attack, making it unable to react to service requests.
 A DDoS attack targets a system's resources as well, but it does so from a huge number of additional host computers that have been infected with malicious software that is under the attacker's control.

 10. Cross-site scripting (XSS) attack

-Locations Where Edoxi Offers Cyber Security Certification Courses
+Locations Where Edoxi Offers Cyber Security Courses

 Chief Technology Officer & Cyber Security Expert Trainer